 like this

-small, primitive, wingless, Lisa Magdalena Riedler (fake acc), kimapr and Tired Bunny like this.
+small, primitive, wingless, Riedler, kimapr and Tired Bunny like this.

 I admit that sometimes I struggle with alt tags.
 Understanding what there is to see in a picture is one thing, but providing info within the context of the overall post seems like it can come in handy